 I want to take part, but walking isn’t an option for me

-Getting up to make tea takes steps.
-Walking to the shops takes steps.
-And you don’t have to be limited to walking or stepping - you roll, cycle, dance or jump!
+Every metre you travel to end poverty counts.
+Getting up to make tea, gardening and walking to the shops all means you are going the distance.
+And you don’t have to be limited to walking or stepping - you can roll, cycle, dance or jump!